xames3/xa/docs/source/miscellany/guiding-stars.rst

 Charlotte Parks
 -------------------------------------------------------------------------------

-**Charlotte**, though you're no longer with us, your influence remains woven into the very fabric of my life.
-Much like `Uma`_'s transformative love for `Shankar`_, your presence sparked a profound change in me.
-You encouraged me to question deeply and to pursue understanding beyond the surface.
+**Charlotte**, though you're no longer with us, your influence still remains pretty strong in my life.
+I still remember you encouraging me to question things deeply and to pursue understanding beyond the surface.

-Your patient listening and insightful questions challenged me to think critically and to share knowledge generously.
-Your belief in my ability to teach planted the seed for this very platform.
-If you were to be here today, you'd be very proud of me.
-You always wanted me to teach, and now look where I am.
-Your thoughts now echo in my heart each time I stand before a class or mentor someone.
+Now, it doesn't make any sense to say it all, but your belief in my ability to teach and explain things planted the seed of this very platform, and surprisingly...
+I still feel like we're chatting.

-In every student I guide, I see your spirit reminding me of our last chat...
+I know it's weird, and I totally get it.
+But if you were to be here today, you'd be very proud of me.
+I know you always wanted me to teach, and now look where I am.
+Every time I get into my *"teaching"* mode, I see your spirit reminding me of our last chat...

 .. epigraph::